laboon/ebook/text/30_defects.md

 2. Copies of relevant sections of the program log
 3. System or environment variables
 4. Technical specifications of where it was discovered (e.g., operating system, CPU, amount of RAM, etc.)
-5. Other applications running the computer at the same time
+5. Other applications running on the computer at the same time
 6. Particular settings, flags, or arguments passed into the program
 7. Suspicious or notable behavior of other programs
 8. Copied error message text